j-b-smith/Depot-Utility/README.md

 The Warranty Machine Utility is a program designed to automate and optimize the process of submitting warranty requests to Dell through Dell Tech Direct.

-The Warranty Machine Utility uses the Java 8 Software Development Kit, JavaFX, Selenium Webdriver, Chromdriver and sqlite3.
-(The database functionality will be converted to SQL Server Express)
+The Warranty Machine Utility uses the Java 8 Software Development Kit, JavaFX, Selenium Webdriver, Chromdriver and SQL Server Express.

 Features of the Warranty Utility include:
   - Allows the user to store multiple Warranty Machines to have warranty requests submitted for